proj-airi/duckdb-wasm/README.md

 > [!NOTE]
 >
 > This project is part of (and also associate to) the [Project AIRI](https://github.com/moeru-ai/airi), we aim to build a LLM-driven VTuber like [Neuro-sama](https://www.youtube.com/@Neurosama) (subscribe if you didn't!) if you are interested in, please do give it a try on [live demo](https://airi.moeru.ai).
+>
+> Who are we?
+>
+> We are a group of currently non-funded talented people made up with computer scientists, experts in multi-modal fields, designers, product managers, and popular open source contributors who loves the goal of where we are heading now.

 > [!NOTE]
 >